asjadnaqvi/DiD/docs/code/06_twfe.md

 mathjax: true
 ---

+*Under construction*.
-*under construction*.
-Todo: homogenize symbols, add regression outputs, streamline code.
+*To do: homogenize symbols, add regression outputs, streamline code blocks*

 # The classic 2x2 DiD or the Twoway Fixed Effects Model (TWFE)